 Common Health Concerns:

 - Hypertrophic Cardiomyopathy (HCM): A genetic heart condition.
-Annual screening via echocardiogram is recommended for both breeds.
+Annual screening via echocardiogram is recommended.

-- Ragdoll-Specific: Prone to bladder stones (calcium oxalate) and have a higher obesity risk due to lower activity.
+- Ragdoll-Specific: Prone to bladder stones and have a higher obesity risk.

-- Birman-Specific: Some lines may have a predisposition to kidney issues and a rare genetic condition called hypotrichosis (hair loss).
+- Birman-Specific: Some lines may have a predisposition to kidney issues.

 Initial Purchase from a Reputable Breeder: